Necessary but Not Sufficient: Improving Community Living for Youth after Residential Mental Health Programs

 Mark Pancer is professor emeritus in the Department of Psychology at Wilfrid Laurier University.

-Michele Preyde is a professor in the Department of Family Relations & Applies Nutrition at the University of Guelph.
+Michele Preyde is a professor in the Department of Family Relations & Applied Nutrition at the University of Guelph.

 Table of contents